apache/sedona/docs/community/publish.md

 Once the staging repo is closed, click "Release" on the web interface.

 ## Publish the doc website
+1. Update `sedona.next_version` in `mkdocs.yml` to the next version.
+Note that: the next version means the version after the version you want to release.

-1. Run `mkdocs build` in Sedona root directory.
+2. Run `mkdocs build` in Sedona root directory.
 Copy all content in the `site` folder.
-2. Check out GitHub incubator-sedona-website [asf-site branch](https://github.com/apache/incubator-sedona-website/tree/asf-site)
+3. Check out GitHub incubator-sedona-website [asf-site branch](https://github.com/apache/incubator-sedona-website/tree/asf-site)
-3. Use the copied content to replace all content in `asf-site` branch and upload to GitHub.
+4. Use the copied content to replace all content in `asf-site` branch and upload to GitHub.
 Then `sedona.apache.org` will be automatically updated.
-4. You can also push the content to `asf-staging` branch.
+5. You can also push the content to `asf-staging` branch.
 The staging website will be then updated: `sedona.staged.apache.org`

 ### Javadoc and Scaladoc